-Bailey graduated West Ranch High School with honors and is a sophomore studying communication at USC.
+Bailey graduated West Ranch High School with honors and is a junior studying communication at USC.
 In addition to serving with Students For Safe Water, she founded a school club, For the Love of People.
 An advocate for the homeless, Bailey has raised funds for Box City and spent nights in a box at public parks to raise awareness.
 She also assists the SVC Food Pantry and distributes food to her neighbors in need.
 An accomplished singer and musician, Bailey regularly performs for the elderly and for youth at the YMCA and Boys and Girls Club.
 She hopes to use her talents to better the world.

-Anita graduated with distinction from Pacific Palisades Charter High School and is a sophomore at UCLA.
+Anita graduated with distinction from Pacific Palisades Charter High School and is a junior at UCLA.
 She is a founder of a campus club that rescues and assists abused animals and volunteers with numerous organizations that help the homeless, including #lunchbag.
 She is passionate about helping others and accompanied SFSW on a service trip in 2015.
 She is a valuable addition to Students For Safe Water’s Youth Advisory Board.
 In addition to academics and humanitarian outreach, Anita is an avid photographer.